 2. What Happens During an FCPA Investigation?

 The specific steps involved in an FCPA investigation depend on the agency (or agencies) involved as well as whether the investigation is civil or criminal in nature (the FCPA includes provisions for both civil and criminal enforcement).
-In SEC investigations, the agency’s Enforcement Division follows a fairly consistent protocol, and the process ends with Enforcement Division personnel making a recommendation to the SEC Commissioner as to whether enforcement action is warranted.
+In SEC investigations, the agency’s Enforcement Division follows a fairly consistent protocol, and the process ends with Enforcement Division personnel making a recommendation to the SEC Commissioner as to whether an FCPA enforcement action is warranted.

-In criminal matters involving the DOJ, the process is much more akin to federal investigations targeting other types of white-collar offenses.
+In criminal matters involving the DOJ, the process is much more akin to federal government investigations targeting other types of white-collar offenses.
 The DOJ may issue warrants and subpoenas, agents may show up at the company’s offices to question witnesses, and DOJ attorneys will ultimately determine whether they believe they have sufficient evidence to seek a federal grand jury indictment.

 3. What are the Penalties for FCPA Violations?